The Complete Beginner’s Guide to Yoga for Men

 Yoga classes come in all shapes and sizes.
 With varying degrees of complexity, chanting and all-round weirdness.

-Some are definitely more appropriate for beginners than others.
-Selecting the right class in the beginning is so important to get the best experience.
+Some are definitely more appropriate for beginners than others, which means that selecting the right class in the beginning is vital to get the best experience.

 If your studio offers a beginner series, that's your best place to start.
 They're tailored to absolute beginners and have a sort of workshop vibe with a slow and methodical pace.
 Over the course of a few weeks, you'll be gradually introduced to the fundamental poses and breathing techniques.
 You can find out what to expect from your first yoga class here.